-The way the 5 whys method is used in real life is to look at a problem, ask why, and then repeat with the answer you are given.
+The way the 5 whys method is used in real life is simple.
+Look at a problem, ask why, and then repeat with the answer you are given.
 Using the 5 Whys method in project management takes some practice, but once this technique is mastered, it becomes a management favorite.
-In fact, when you get really adept at it, people may not actually realize you are employing it.
+In fact, when you get really adept at it, people may not even realize you are employing it.

-As I have grown to really appreciate this technique, here are a few tips for successfully employing the 5 Whys the next time you need to dig more deeply into a problem.
+As I have grown to really appreciate this technique, here are a six tips for successfully employing the 5 Whys the next time you need to dig more deeply into a project management problem.

 1. Do not ask all the 5 Whys at once